mikosken/RefactoringAssignment/Game/README.md

 The game class was then split into two partial classes.

--   `BullsAndCowsGame.cs` contains very abstract and high level code as defined by the `IGame` interface.
+-   `BullsAndCowsGame.cs` contains more abstract and high level code as defined by the `IGame` interface.
 -   `BullsAndCowsGame.Logic.cs` contains slightly less abstract code dealing with supporting classes and services.